 Employees eligible for family and medical leave are entitled to up to twelve (12) workweeks of unpaid leave to care for the employee's child after birth or placement of a child with the employee for adoption or foster care.
 Leave to care for an employee's healthy newborn baby or minor child who is adopted or accepted for foster care must be taken within twelve (12) months of the birth or placement of the child.
-03.1233/03.2233
+Employees who fail to notify the Superintendent of their return by April 15 cannot be guaranteed employment for the following school year.
+Board Policies 03.1233/03.2233